- Explore strategies for connecting with an audience through effective tone, language, and rhetorical appeals

 Instead of: “That driver needs to stay in his lane.
 He’s being so aggressive!”

 Write: “That driver needs to stay in their lane.
 They’re being so aggressive!”

 Writers use tone and language to appeal and connect with an audience.
-To be persuasive, they also use rhetorical appeals.
+To be persuasive, they also use what is called rhetorical appeals.
 We talked earlier about using logos, pathos, and ethos to determine what kind of evidence might be most effective.
-Logos is about appealing to your audience’s logical side; pathos is about appealing to their emotions; ethos is about using credibility or character to underscore the appeal to your audience.
+Logos is about appealing to your audience’s logical side.
+Pathos is about appealing to their emotions.
+Ethos is about using credibility or character to underscore the appeal to your audience.

 Match each rhetorical appeal to its definition in the practice box below:

 What do these appeals have to do with finding common ground with an audience?
-Well, the way you balance ethos, pathos, and logos can vary depending on who your audience is.
+The way you balance ethos, pathos, and logos can vary depending on your audience.
 Think about the scenario below: